Halloween in Ireland has been celebrated for centuries and first originated from the festival of Samhain which dates back over 2,000 years.

 Children will run from door to door, dressed in wonderful colourful costumes from evil witches to nasty little hobgoblins all shouting, “trick or treat” and they will receive sweets, fruit or nuts so ensuring that the house will be safe from any tricks the children wish to play.

 The city of Derry has become the best place to visit for Halloween according to a USA Today poll in 2015 for the top 10 destination to visit for Halloween.
 Its a long tradition of Derry to celebrate Halloween with thousands taking to the streets to celebrate one night of being in fancy dress.
 The city boosts a major festival every year including parades, fireworks, and other Halloween festivities.
+Other cities around Ireland are also following with celebrating Halloween holding large parades and events for families.

 What Do The Irish Eat At Halloween?

 Traditionally Halloween was a day that feasts were held and this tradition has not died out.
-Although in Ireland Halloween used to be a time of abstinence when no meat was eaten so foods that were typically eaten would have been home made Apple Pies and of course Toffee Apples but first you would have Colcannon, Potato Farls and not forgetting Barmbrack which is a bread that contains fruit, a slice of which has to be left outside before you go to bed so that any passing Faeries or Spirits may feast as well and bestow good luck upon your household.
+Although in Ireland, Halloween used to be a time of abstinence when no meat was eaten so foods that were typically eaten would have been home made Apple Pies and of course Toffee Apples but first you would have Colcannon, Potato Farls and not forgetting Barmbrack which is a bread that contains fruit, a slice of which has to be left outside before you go to bed so that any passing Faeries or Spirits may feast as well and bestow good luck upon your household.
 Many of these dishes would contain a coin as a ‘lucks penny’ which the finder kept safe and fortune would follow them in the coming year.

 These customs carry on to-day and these foods are still typically eaten although the not eating of meat is no longer observed and Irish Stew is a common dish to feast on before heading out into the cold to watch the fireworks and go trick or treating.